MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/monitor-gitops-flux-2.md

 > These steps describe the process for importing the dashboard to [Azure Managed Grafana](/azure/managed-grafana/overview).
 You can also [import this dashboard to any Grafana instance](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#import-a-dashboard).
 With this option, a service principal must be used; managed identity is not supported for data connection outside of Azure Managed Grafana.

 1. Create an Azure Managed Grafana instance by using the [Azure portal](/azure/managed-grafana/quickstart-managed-grafana-portal) or [Azure CLI](/azure/managed-grafana/quickstart-managed-grafana-cli).
 Ensure that you're able to access Grafana by selecting its endpoint on the Overview page.
 You need at least **Grafana Editor** level permissions to view and edit dashboards.
 You can check your access by going to **Access control (IAM)** on the Grafana instance.
-1. If you're using a managed identity for the Azure Managed Grafana instance, follow these steps to assign it the **Monitoring Reader** role on the subscription(s):
+1. If you're using a managed identity for the Azure Managed Grafana instance, follow these steps to assign it the **Monitoring Reader** role on the subscription where you created your Azure Managed Grafana instance:

    1. In the Azure portal, navigate to the subscription that you want to add.
    1. Select **Access control (IAM)**.
    1. Select **Add role assignment**.
    1. Select the **Monitoring Reader** role, then select **Next**.
    1. On the **Members** tab, select **Managed identity**, then choose **Select members**.
-   1. From the **Managed identity** list, select the subscription where you created your Azure Managed Grafana Instance.
-Then select **Azure Managed Grafana** and the name of your Azure Managed Grafana instance.
+   1. From the **Managed identity** list, select the subscription, then select **Azure Managed Grafana** and the name of your Azure Managed Grafana instance.
    1. Select **Review + Assign**.

    If you're using a service principal, grant the **Monitoring Reader** role to the service principal that you'll use for your data source connection.
 Follow these same steps, but select **User, group, or service principal** in the **Members** tab, then select your service principal.
 (If you aren't using Azure Managed Grafana, you must use a service principal for data connection access.)